 Suburb directory

-Compare provider contact details and availability status for clinics listed in FOOTSCRAY, VIC.
+Compare provider contact details and availability status for clinics listed in Footscray, VIC.

-Paediatric OT in FOOTSCRAY at a glance
+Paediatric OT in Footscray at a glance

-1 paediatric OT clinic listed in FOOTSCRAY, VIC.
+1 paediatric OT clinic listed in Footscray, VIC.

-- 1 NDIS-aware
+- 1 accept NDIS

 OTWaitlist provides general information about NDIS-aligned paediatric occupational therapy clinics.
 We're not a clinic and don't provide medical advice.
 Always speak directly with a qualified OT or GP about your child's specific needs.

-No availability in FOOTSCRAY right now?
+No availability in Footscray right now?

-Suburb listings last refreshed on 3 June 2026.
+Suburb listings last refreshed on 14 July 2026.
 Sourced from public clinic listings.
 Confirm directly with each clinic before booking.

-Looking beyond FOOTSCRAY?
+Looking beyond Footscray?

 See Browse all VIC paediatric OT providers for clinics across the wider state directory.

-Quick answers about FOOTSCRAY
+Quick answers about Footscray

 Answered from the current directory snapshot — listings are self-reported and may change.

-How many paediatric OT clinics are in FOOTSCRAY?
+How many paediatric OT clinics are in Footscray?

-1 clinic is listed in FOOTSCRAY, VIC on OTWaitlist.
+1 clinic is listed in Footscray, VIC on OTWaitlist.

-Which FOOTSCRAY clinics are taking new patients?
+Which Footscray clinics are taking new clients?

-How fresh is this FOOTSCRAY availability data?
+How fresh is this Footscray availability data?

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-Questions families ask in FOOTSCRAY
+Questions families ask in Footscray

 How long is the typical wait for paediatric occupational therapy in Victoria?